 - 8 hotel rooms slept in.

 My initial goal was to complete this “project” in less than one year.
-This would have been possible, but I elected not to finish in a year as I wanted to see the Eisenhower Museum in Abilene, Kansas after its renovations had completed.
+This would have been possible, but I elected not to finish in a year as I wanted to see the Eisenhower Museum in Abilene, Kansas only after renovations to the museum had been completed.

 Before I get into the actual libraries and their rankings, though, I’ll offer a bit of general advice for visiting the libraries:

 - Buy a presidential museum passport even if you have a cursory desire to see all of the libraries.
-It makes for a great, small, inexpensive souvenir and if you don’t, you’ll regret that you didn’t.
+It makes for a great, small, inexpensive souvenir, if nothing else.
+(And if you ever find yourself making it to all of the museums, you’ll regret not getting the stamp in your passport.)
+Best case scenario–if you complete the passport and get it stamped at each location, you’ll be given a cool crystal paperweight!

-- Buy a membership to one of the libraries if you plan to go to a
+- Buy a membership to one of the libraries if you plan to go to more than one of the libraries, the membership gets you in everywhere.
+(This usually pays for itself after 2-3 visits to presidential libraries.)

 - Save your tickets.
-This is another great, small, inexpensive souvenir, and all of the tickets are the same size and “match” each other.
+This is another great, small, inexpensive souvenir, and all of the tickets are the same size and sort of “match” each other.

 - Always check the websites of the libraries before visiting.
 Nothing will be as accurate about communicating information about the libraries’ hours and renovation status than the websites themselves.
 (They’re all linked below.)